 NOTE 2—This applies to reserved fields and subfields in MAC headers.
 Reserved fields and subfields in PHY headers might be set to a nonzero value upon transmission, and might not be ignored upon reception.

-Reserved field and subfield values are not used upon transmission.
-Upon reception of a reserved field or subfield value, the behavior is undefined.
+During transmission, a field or a subfield is not set to a value that is reserved for that field or subfield.
+Upon reception of a reserved value in a field or subfield, the behavior is, unless otherwise specified, undefined.

 Multiple BSSID element[3007]

 TGm editor: Please update the following bullet in the 8th paragraph in this subclause as shown below:

-The Timestamp and Beacon Interval fields, TIM, DSSS Parameter Set, IBSS Parameter Set, Country, Channel Switch Announcement, Extended Channel Switch Announcement, Wide Bandwidth Channel Switch, Transmit Power Envelope, Supported Operating Classes, IBSS DFS, ERP Information, HT Capabilities, HT Operation, VHT Capabilities, VHT Operation, S1G Beacon Compatibility, Short Beacon Interval, S1G Capabilities, S1G Operation, HE Capabilities, HE 6 GHz Band Capabilities, HE Operation, BSS Color Change Announcement, Spatial Reuse Parameter Set, Max Channel Switch Time, Quiet, and Quiet Channel, elements are not included in the Nontransmitted BSSID Profile subelement; the values of these elements for each nontransmitted BSSID are always the same as the corresponding transmitted BSSID element values.
+The Timestamp and Beacon Interval fields, TIM, DSSS Parameter Set, IBSS Parameter Set, Country, Channel Switch Announcement, Extended Channel Switch Announcement, Wide Bandwidth Channel Switch, Transmit Power Envelope, Supported Operating Classes, IBSS DFS, ERP Information, HT Capabilities, HT Operation, VHT Capabilities, VHT Operation, S1G Beacon Compatibility, Short Beacon Interval, S1G Capabilities, S1G Operation, HE Capabilities, HE 6 GHz Band Capabilities, HE Operation, BSS Color Change Announcement, Spatial Reuse Parameter Set, Max Channel Switch Time, Quiet, Quiet Channel, and Multiple BSSID Configuration elements are not included in the Nontransmitted BSSID Profile subelement; the values of these elements for each nontransmitted BSSID are always the same as the corresponding transmitted BSSID element values.

 Protected block ack agreement[3015]